Do I have your attention now?!

 You’ll never go wrong with love and warmth, whether you’re a new therapist, parent, friend, or partner!
 Retire the bulldozer and judgments about what people should do, and instead take a tip from the great Otis Redding: try a little tenderness—just not as a persuasion tactic!

 Therapy at its best helps people learn to change the only person they can—themselves—and to stop trying to make the rest of the world fall in line.
-Give me a call at 212-353-0296 or send me an email, and we’ll get started making those changes.
+If you’d like to learn more, reach out to me here.
 I look forward to speaking with you.